 You may have bought this brand before, but do you know who owns forever 21?
 The fashion brand is currently owned by the apparel chain operator Authentic Brands.
 This group is the company’s 37.5% owner.
 If you want to know the development history of forever 21, this post is right for you!

-A well-known clothing retailer with global reach is Forever 21.
+Forever 21 is a well-known clothing retailer with global reach.
 Known for selling clothing as well as accessories, home goods, cosmetics, and apparel.